Chaitu32/2D-game/README.md

 # Assignment 1

- A Randomly world and character
+ A Random world and character

  For Movement :